 Maintaining data integrity is one of the most critical aspects of technical documentation.
 All the processes and procedures that go into the recording, development, and storing of the documentation need to be straightforward, accurate, and precise.

 They have to be designed to ensure and maximize accuracy and reliability.
-Usually, there are second-person checks to see if the data is accurate.
-It’s especially needed when there is a lot of raw data, and it needs validation.
+Usually, there are second-person checks to see if the original data used is accurate.
+It’s especially needed when there is a lot of raw data that needs validation.

 Complete

-Lastly, the final principle is to have the entirety of your process and documentation noted down.
-That means your maintenance and storage of all the required documentation should be complete and top-notch, such that it encompasses the entirety of your process.
+Lastly, the final principle is to note down the entirety of your process and documentation.
+That means your maintenance and storage of all the required documentation should be complete and top-notch, covering the entirety of your process.

-To do that, you need to pay extra attention to the point of data integrity.
+To do that, you need to pay extra attention to data integrity.
+Maintaining complete electronic data records is essential to ensure that all information is accurate and readily available.
 For that, you have to keep the following points in mind.

 In any case, all your technical documentation should be absolutely complete, including the data, procedures, and backups, according to good documentation practices.

-• Documentation Creation: All documentation creation should be absolutely accurate and legible.
+All information recorded during documentation creation should be absolutely accurate and legible.
 It should also be timely; that means it should be up to date with any recent updates and occasions.
 Most importantly, all the data used during documentation creation should be verified from all fronts.

-• Documentation Review Cycles: Every document that is part of the technical documentation should be reviewed multiple times by various stakeholders.
-They need to be individually verified and signed by authorized personnel.
+Every document that is part of the technical documentation should be reviewed multiple times by various stakeholders.
+They need documents to be individually verified and signed by authorized personnel.
 If there’s an issue, the document is to be rewritten so it can go through the review cycles again.

 Understanding and adhering to good documentation practices not only ensure you’re doing everything according to regulations but also helps you keep track of everything and do it right.